-If you suffered injuries in a crash involving a big rig in the Woodlands, a Woodlands truck accident lawyer could help you recover compensation for all of your losses.
-Our dedicated team of personal injury attorneys could prepare your case while you focus on your physical recovery.
+If you have suffered injuries in a crash involving a big rig in The Woodlands, a Woodlands truck accident lawyer could help you recover compensation for your losses.
+The seasoned team of personal injury attorneys at the Amaro Law Firm will prepare your case while you focus on your physical recovery.

-Semi-trucks carry heavy cargo thousands of miles each week.
-The inherent weight difference between 18-wheelers and passenger vehicles as well as the trailer’s high center of gravity can result in unsuspected truck accidents.
-Some of these may include:
+Semi-trucks haul heavy cargo thousands of miles every day.
+The inherent weight difference between 18-wheelers and passenger vehicles as well as the trailer’s high center of gravity can result in the following types of accidents:

 - Tire blowout

-These collisions can be so deadly because it can be difficult for drivers to anticipate and avoid these types of tractor-trailer crashes.
+These types of tractor-trailer crashes often result in severe injury or death and are often challenging for drivers to avoid.
 For instance, even if another motorist does not make contact with an overturned truck, a single trailer can block an entire roadway and trigger a massive chain reaction of accidents.

 Reasons for Accidents in the Trucking Industry